-The three critical aspects to a perfect brew depend on the roast, the grind and the pressure needed.
+The three critical aspects of a perfect brew depend on the roast, the grind and the pressure needed.
 If you can learn to master these skills, you are on the way to a perfect start.

 The Roasting: Espresso beans need to be darker roasted to get the full-bodied flavour.
-Deeper roasting makes the beans more porous and enables more painless extraction of the coffee oils.
+Deeper roasting makes the beans more porous and enables a more painless extraction of the coffee oils.

 The Grind: You cannot enjoy espresso without the right grind.
 This is so important.
 Your beans need to be finely grounded to allow the hot water to infuse coffee granules under high pressure.

 A coffee grinder gives just the right consistency for your coffee granules.
 You could try doing this manually but trust me; the results will be different.

 Pressure: Espresso is strong coffee brewed in less than 30 seconds under high pressure.
 Coffee grounds are pressed under intense high pressure (equivalent to nine times atmospheric pressure) to produce a rich, full-bodied coffee with delicious crema dispersed on the top.

 It can be pretty hard to replicate this pressure manually, but you can try mimicking the pressurisation process to produce an ‘espresso-style coffee.’

 There are three standard ways of brewing an Espresso: